 13.1 km loop, 160 metres elevation gain

 Lake Minnewanka Scenic Drive takes you from Cascade Ponds Day Use Area to iconic Two Jack Lake and Lake Minnewanka, The Lake of the Spirits.
-If you go Monday to Thursday from May 1 – 20 this year, you can ride the road without cars (just watch for parks vehicles)!
+If you go before May, you can ride the west side of the loop without cars (just watch for parks vehicles)!
 Keep an eye our for elk and mountain sheep; the latter like to hang out near the Two Jack Lake viewpoints and Lake Minnewanka Causeway.

 - 0 km – Cascade Ponds